Fadoua-f/cryptoo-management/README.md

 - Real-time cryptocurrency tracking
 - Secure API endpoints

+## Documentation

+- [Backend Setup Guide](backend.md) - Detailed instructions for setting up the backend
+- [API Documentation](backend.md#api-endpoints) - Available API endpoints and usage

 ## Troubleshooting

 If you encounter any issues:

+1. Check the [Backend Setup Guide](backend.md#troubleshooting) for backend-specific issues
-1. Make sure all dependencies are installed correctly
+2. Make sure all dependencies are installed correctly
-2. Verify that MySQL server is running
+3. Verify that MySQL server is running
+   - For Windows: Check Services (services.msc)
+   - For macOS: Use `brew services list`
+   - For Linux: Use `sudo service mysql status`
-3. Check that all environment variables are set correctly
+4. Check that all environment variables are set correctly
-4. Ensure ports 5000 and 5173 are not in use by other applications
+5. Ensure ports 5000 and 5173 are not in use by other applications
+   - For Windows: Use `netstat -ano | findstr :5000`
+   - For macOS/Linux: Use `lsof -i :5000`

 ## Contributing